 Author contributions.
-J.S.
-Tradowsky developed the methodology for the SASBE, wrote the software, and drafted the paper.
-G.E.
-Bodeker supervised and supported the development of the methodology and provided detailed comments on the draft paper.
-R.R.
-Querel, P.J.H.
-Builtjes, and J. Fischer supervised the work and provided comments to the draft paper.
+JST developed the methodology for the SASBE, wrote the software, and drafted the paper.
+GEB supervised and supported the development of the methodology and provided detailed comments on the draft paper.
+RRQ, PJHB, and JF supervised the work and provided comments to the draft paper.

 Competing interests.
-The authors declare no competing interest.
+The authors declare that they have no conflict of interest.

 Acknowledgements.
 The authors would like to thank the New Zealand MetService for the radiosonde data from Invercargill and Bruno Kinoshita (NIWA) for converting a subset of radiosondes profiles from PCCORA binary into netCDF format.
-The measurements and activities at Lauder are supported by the Strategic Science Investment Fund (SSIF) through the New Zealand Ministry of Business, Innovation and Each of the support of the stategic Science Investment Fund (SSIF) through the New Zealand Ministry of Business, Innovation and

-15 Employment (MBIE).
-The first author acknowledges support from the German Academic Exchange Service.
-The SASBE contains modified Copernicus Climate Change Service information [2017].
+The measurements and activities at Lauder are supported by the Strategic Science Investment Fund (SSIF) through the New Zealand Ministry of Business, Innovation and Employment (MBIE).
+Jordis S. Tradowsky acknowledges support from the German Academic Exchange Service.
+The SASBE contains modified Copernicus Climate Change Service information (2017).
+The authors would further like to thank two anonymous reviewers for their helpful comments that improved the paper.